Nazi-sympathizing French high school student stabs girl to death in Nantes school

 According to Le Point, citing sources involved in the case, the attacker is a second-year student at the high school, and was not known to either the police or intelligence services.

 Le Point added that police are investigating whether he had a disagreement with the deceased, whom he stabbed first before moving inside the school and stabbing three others.
-French radio station Europe1 reported that the attacker stabbed a female student after an argument on the second floor of the high school before stabbing three others on the first floor.
+French radio station Europe1 reported that the attacker stabbed the female student after an argument on the second floor of the high school before stabbing three others on the first floor.

 Witness accounts